 What is Afterload?

 Afterload can be thought of as the "load" that the heart must eject blood against.
-In simple terms, the afterload is closely related to the aortic pressure.
+In simple terms, the afterload of the left ventricle is closely related to the aortic pressure.
 To appreciate the afterload on individual muscle fibers, afterload is often expressed as ventricular wall stress (σ), where

 (P, ventricular pressure; r, ventricular radius; h, wall thickness).

-The pressure that the ventricle generates during systolic ejection is very close to aortic pressure unless aortic stenosis is present.
-At a given pressure, wall stress and therefore afterload are increased by an increase in ventricular inside radius (ventricular dilation).
+The pressure that the ventricle generates during systolic ejection is very close to aortic pressure unless aortic stenosis is present, in which case the left ventricular pressure during ejection can be much greater than aortic pressure.
+At a given intraventricular pressure, wall stress and therefore afterload are increased by an increase in ventricular inside radius (ventricular dilation).
 A hypertrophied ventricle, which has a thickened wall, has less wall stress and reduced afterload.
-Hypertrophy, therefore can be thought of as a mechanism that permits more muscle fibers (actually, sarcomere units) to share in the wall tension that is determined at a give pressure and radius.
+Hypertrophy, therefore can be thought of as a mechanism that permits more parallel muscle fibers (actually, sarcomere units) to share in the wall tension that is determined at a give pressure and radius.
 The thicker the wall, the less tension experienced by each sarcomere unit.

 Afterload is increased when aortic pressure and systemic vascular resistance are increased, by aortic valve stenosis, and by ventricular dilation.
 When afterload increases, there is an increase in end-systolic volume and a decrease in stroke volume.